inspiringsource/aws-solutions-architect/docs/Services by category/Management and Governance/page-CloudFormation.md

 * **Conditions** *(optional)* section declares conditions that you can use to customize your template.
 For example, you can use conditions to specify whether to create an Amazon EC2 instance in a specific Availability Zone.

 * **Mappings** *(optional)* section declares mappings that you can use to customize your template.
 For example, you can use mappings to specify the Amazon Machine Image (AMI) ID for a specific Amazon EC2 instance type in a specific AWS Region.

+* **Transform** *(optional)* for serverless applications (also referred to as Lambda-based applications), specifies the version of the AWS Serverless Application Model **(AWS SAM)** to use.
+When you specify a transform, you can use AWS SAM syntax to declare resources in your template.

 The following example shows a Mappings section with a map RegionMap, which contains five keys that map to name-value pairs containing single string values.
 The keys are region names.
 Each name-value pair is the AMI ID for the HVM64 AMI in the region represented by the key.